mariosotil/river-framework/README.md

   - Thread support
   - The main goal of the project: the support of workflow development with the features that are needed for the task:
     - Control of the states of the document
-    - Control of the responsables on each state
+    - Control of the responsibles on each state
     - Control of the permissions to read on each state
     - Control of the document security (reader, editor, etc.) on each state
     - Document protection if there is an error during a change of state